LinaMRuizG/minciencias_convocatorias/README.md

-# keep up to date with the new reasearch calls from MINCIENCIAS
+# Keep up to date with the new reasearch calls from MINCIENCIAS

-The aim of this repository is to send an mail with the new calls for research projects from MINCIENCIAS Colombia.
+The aim of this repository is to send an mail with the new calls for research projects from [MINCIENCIAS Colombia](https://minciencias.gov.co).

 ## Description of files in this repository:

-It has a main module called `minciencias_convoc.py` which read the calls from `https://minciencias.gov.co/convocatorias/todas` each period of time.
+It has a main module called `minciencias_convoc.py` which read the calls from [MINCIENCIAS webpage](https://minciencias.gov.co/convocatorias/todas) each period of time.
 It sends a mail if there is new calls with respect to the last read.

 ## Contributing